WHO chief says 'work not over' after hantavirus evacuation

 More than 120 passengers and crew on the MV Hondius were flown out from Spain's Canary Islands on Sunday and Monday, and countries have adopted different health measures for their returning evacuees.

-Most countries have followed the WHO's guidelines, which include a 42-day quarantine and constant monitoring of high-risk contacts.
+Most have followed the WHO's guidelines, which include a 42-day quarantine and constant monitoring of high-risk contacts because the incubation period can take six weeks.

-But in the United States, Jay Bhattacharya, acting director of the Centers for Disease Control and Prevention (CDC), said American passengers would not necessarily be quarantined.

-"I hope they (countries) will follow the advice and recommendations we are making," Tedros said in Madrid.

 The MV Hondius presented diplomatic challenges as different countries negotiated over who would receive it and treat its passengers.